kscott1625/kscott1625/README.md

 - 👋 Hi, I’m @kscott1625 !
-- 👀 I’m interested in Anything coding related,Yoga, reading, Physical Therapy
+- 👀 I’m interested in anything coding related,Yoga, reading, Physical Therapy
 - 🌱 I’m currently learning anything and everything
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...